 Have you ever seen a cat chewing on only one side of her mouth, swallowing her food whole, or suddenly refusing to eat anything but soft canned food?
 If so, you may have witnessed a case of feline tooth resorption.

 This painful dental condition affects up to 60% of adult and senior cats, but its symptoms can be difficult to recognize with the untrained eye.
 For this reason, cats don’t always get the care they need to relieve their pain and prevent further dental damage.
+It goes without saying that dental care for cats is very important.
+And there are steps you can take at home to help your cat.

 Here’s what every cat owner needs to know about feline tooth resorption.